 Clicking Buttons in Poker

-Clicking Buttons & How to do it Best
+Clicking Buttons & How to Do It Best

 Some poker wit once remarked that if he could only click exactly the right buttons in precisely the right order he’d win every tournament.